 Although both viruses target the liver, they are completely different viruses.
 Hep B is a DNA virus, whereas hep C is an RNA virus.
 Each virus relies on a different part of the cell in order to replicate.
 Like hep B, hep C can cause lifelong infection; over time, it can cause fibrosis (mild to moderate liver scarring), serious liver damage and death.
-Having both HBV and HCV puts a huge strain on the liver, increasing the risk of cirrhosis, liver cancer, liver failure and the need for liver transplantation.
+Having both HBV and HCV puts a huge strain on the liver, increasing the risk of cirrhosis, liver cancer, liver failure and the need for a liver transplant.

 Hepatitis A vaccination is recommended for people who have not had hep A.